nocapro/apply-multi-diff/docs/repomix.md

       "Invalid diff format.
 The diff must contain '<<<<<<< SEARCH', '=======', and '>>>>>>> REPLACE' markers."
     );
   }
+// Log the entry point of a function for debugging console.log('Entering critical function...');

   // Using .trim() is too aggressive and removes indentation.
   // We want to remove the leading/trailing newlines that result from the split,